Turkey with no spices can taste bland to many Desi palettes

 Many advertisements of festive food on the television and on the back of buses show a mouth-watering feast of starter platters, presenting Desi influences like Indian Samosas, Pakoras, Chicken Tikka and Lamb Kebabs, Onion Bhajis, Saag Aloo Tikkis and Spring Rolls as part of the festive delights.

 The main items of the traditional Christmas spread are just as varied as the party food that many graze on throughout the winter holidays.
 The wide range of savouries and desserts tickle just about anyone’s taste buds.

 The amount of effort that individuals put into Christmas celebrations is nothing short of astounding, especially amongst the Desi community, where competition tends to have a part to play in the proceedings.

 Festive celebrations within British Asian families have evolved as generations celebrate the holiday period more and more as part of a tradition of their life in Britain.
-Food and socialising naturally plays in an important role.
+Festive food and socialising naturally play an important role.